 RDO SYSTEM Sample Clauses

 RDO SYSTEM.
-25.1 Provided that the Employer and the majority of Employees do not agree otherwise, the ordinary working hours shall be worked as a 19 day 4 week cycle of 8 hours each Monday to Friday with 1 working day off in each cycle.
+24.1 Provided that the Employer and the majority of Employees do not agree otherwise, the nominal working hours shall be worked as a 19-day 4 week cycle of 8 hours each Monday to Friday with one (1) Rostered working Day Off (RDO) in each cycle.
+24.2 It is clearly recognised by the Parties that this clause has no application to casual Employees.

 RDO SYSTEM.
 It is agreed to extend the current RDO system to allow outdoor employees to work 9-day fortnight and indoor employees to work a 19 day four week period.